 “Everyone in Hollywood is waiting for the phone call that will change his life,” Cobb told the LA Times in 1988.
 “How many people does that happen to?
 Steven Spielberg wants me to direct a movie.
 I’ve never directed a movie in my life, and Steven Spielberg wants me to direct a movie!
 I said, ‘Steven, I don’t know if I can direct.’ “

 Spielberg’s response was simple: “Get yourself an agent.”

-Over in North Africa, however, clouds began to form.
+Over in North Africa, however, clouds began to form around the project.
 Surrounded by the chaos and explosions of the rapid-fire filming of Raiders Of The Lost Ark, Spielberg began to have doubts about his Night Skies concept.

 One of the visitors to the set of Raiders was Harrison’s girlfriend and future wife, The Black Stallion screenwriter Melissa Mathison.
 Spielberg began reading Mathison the Night Skies script, and both agreed that the most affecting part of it was in its scenes between the young alien and a young boy.
 Mathison even admitted that the notion of a friendship between a boy and an alien moved her to tears, and Spielberg, who’d been planning to make a more personal, autobiographical movie for several years, immediately saw the value in this plot strand – so much so that he wanted to direct it himself.

 Taking the final scene from Sayles’ script – where the young alien Buddee is left stranded on Earth by his own kind – Mathison set to work on a draft of what she called E.T.
 And Me, and completed a draft of the script in just eight weeks.

 E.T. was, Spielberg said, “a very personal story about the divorce of my parents – how I felt when my parents broke up.
 When I was a kid, I used to imagine strange creatures lurking outside my bedroom window, and I’d wish that they’d come into my life and magically change it.”